terraform-google-modules/cloud-foundation-training/01-Getting-Started/README.md

 This lab helps you create IAM role bindings using Cloud Foundation Toolkit.

-At the end of the exercise, you will users in your projects that have been granted access to resources within GCP.
+At the end of the exercise, you will have users in your projects that have been granted access to resources within GCP.

 **Note**: You can have input variables as